peterjcaulfield/cooking/fundamentals/salt.md

 ## How to Salt

+- Three questions to ask: When?
+How much?
+In what form?
+This provides the roadmap.
 - Allow salt to dissolve.
 Taste.
 Adjust.
 - Water should taste like sea water.
 2% salinity.
 Taste the water.